How to Become a Grief Coach: The Complete Guide for 2026

 Shelby Forsythia

-As a grief coach, Shelby helps people who feel lost and overwhelmed by loss find joy and purpose to live life to the fullest.
-She supports them by providing practical tools and compassionate guidance as they navigate this challenging phase to find peace.
+As a grief coach, Shelby helps people who feel lost and overwhelmed by loss find joy and purpose again.
+She offers practical tools and compassionate guidance to help clients work through the hard parts and find peace on the other side.

 Krista St-Germain